-- Is conducted for a charitable purpose, that is: - providing grants, scholarships, bursaries and other assistance for education, vocational training and enterprise development; or - o providing grants and other assistance for community infrastructure, and community development including the promotion of initiatives in the areas of health, law, arts, sport and culture. - Is not an excluded project ie: - o not for a charitable purpose - o is for funding funerals - o is an ex gratia payment to an individual or individuals. - Has the support of relevant local community organisations: - Local Aboriginal Elders (for Aboriginal culture, arts and/or storytelling projects) - School Council (for education, sport and young people's programs) - Has the appropriate legal framework in place, ie: - land tenure / ownership / security (for projects involving building and development); or - owner's consent (for projects involving land not owned by the Applicant); and/or - o legal use (for projects requiring approvals eg. Section 19) - Is consistent with the Trust's Annual Plan and priorities as developed by the Trust Board and following community consultation.
+- Is conducted for a charitable purpose, that is: - providing grants, scholarships, bursaries and other assistance for education, vocational training and enterprise development; or - o providing grants and other assistance for community infrastructure, and community development including the promotion of initiatives in the areas of health, law, arts, sport and culture. - Is not an excluded project ie: - o not for a charitable purpose - o is for funding funerals - o is an ex gratia payment to an individual or individuals. - Has the support of relevant local community organisations: - Local Aboriginal Elders (for Aboriginal culture, arts and/or storytelling projects) - o School Council (for education, sport and young people's programs) - Is consistent with the Trust's Annual Plan and priorities as developed by the Trust Board and following community consultation.